Bwindi Impenetrable National Park: Mountain gorillas

-The park is inhabited by about 459 individual mountain gorillas as per the last 2019 Gorilla Census (Gorilla Fund)(Gorilla beringei beringei), known as the Bwindi population, which makes up almost half of all the mountain gorillas in the world.
-The rest of the worldwide mountain gorilla population lives in the nearby Virunga Mountains.
-A 2006 census of the mountain gorilla population in the park showed that its numbers had increased modestly from an estimated 300 individuals in 1997, to 320 individuals in 2002 to 340 individuals in 2006, and 400 in 2018.
+Bwindi Impenetrable National Park hosts a population of the mountain gorilla (Gorilla beringei beringei), known as the Bwindi population, which makes up almost half of all the mountain gorillas in the world.
+A 2006 census of the mountain gorilla population in the park showed that its numbers had increased modestly from an estimated 300 individuals in 1997, to 320 individuals in 2002 to 340 individuals in 2006.
 Poaching, disease and habitat loss are the greatest threat to the gorillas.

-Research on the Bwindi population lags behind that of the Virunga National Park population, but some preliminary research on the Bwindi gorilla population has been carried out by Craig Stanford.
-This research has shown that the Bwindi gorilla's diet is markedly higher in fruit than that of the Virunga population, and that the Bwindi gorillas, even silverbacks, are more likely to climb trees to feed on foliage, fruits, and epiphytes.
-In some months, the Bwindi gorilla diet is very similar to that of Bwindi chimpanzees.
-It was also found that Bwindi gorillas travel farther per day than Virunga gorillas, particularly on days when feeding primarily on fruit than when they are feeding on fibrous foods.
-Additionally, Bwindi gorillas are much more likely to build their nests in trees, nearly always in Alchornea floribunda (locally, "Echizogwa"), a small understory tree.

 The mountain gorilla is an endangered species, with an estimated total population of about 650 individuals.
 There are no mountain gorillas in captivity, but during the 1960s and 1970s, some were captured to start captive breeding.

 Conservation

 The park is owned by the Uganda Wildlife Authority, a parastatal government body.
 The park has total protection, although communities adjacent to the park can access some of its resources.